ErichDylus/Smart-Contract-Resources/Legal.md

 [Open Source Law Repo](https://github.com/ErichDylus/Open-Source-Law) - open source templates, forms, and other materials for DAOs, devs, and incentive programmers

 # Smart Contracts v.
 Traditional Contracts
-Smart/Ricardian contracts and traditional, written contracts may be used in tandem to provide an optimized level of security and efficiency in enforceability, while leaving flexibility for sensitive "meatspace" terms and mutual amendments in the parties' preferences.
+Smart/Ricardian contracts and traditional, written contracts may be used together to provide an optimized level of security and efficiency in enforceability, while leaving flexibility for sensitive "meatspace" terms and mutual amendments in the parties' preferences.

  •  if a participant is able to execute a smart contract through its construction, this could be deemed an offer; if the smart contract is sent to a counterparty directly, that smart contract likely constitutes an offer solely to that counterparty;